profess-dev/profess/paper/paper.md

 A core endeavor of computational physics is to determine the properties of materials from quantum-mechanical first principles.
 Density functional theory (DFT) has achieved remarkable success in this effort, providing both a rigorous framework and pragmatic approximations applicable across material classes.
 The `PROFESS` code (“PRinceton Orbital-Free Electronic Structure Software”) implements orbital-free DFT, which uses the electron density alone—bypassing Schrödinger's equation and its associated wave functions entirely—to characterize a many-electron system.
 This formulation, while imposing a few extra challenges, remains exact in principle and offers an especially elegant and computationally efficient solution to the electronic structure problem.

-The new version of `PROFESS` described here, completely rewritten, is a high-performance engine for orbital-free DFT that will promote its rapid development and adoption.
+The new version of `PROFESS`, completely rewritten, is a high-performance engine for orbital-free DFT that will facilitate its rapid development and adoption.

-# Statement of need

-The materials modelling software ecosystem confronts several disparate aims.
-Its simulations frequently operate at computing frontiers, demanding optimized methods and code.
-At the same time, it must incorporate theoretical innovations emerging from many subfields at once, creating strong preferences for modularity and interoperability, as well as a need for efficient prototyping workflows.
-While `PROFESS` [@ho_introducing_2008; @hung_introducing_2010;  @chen_introducing_2015] has achieved demonstrable success for research applications in materials science [@witt_orbital-free_2018], it was conceived as a self-contained entity.
-Prior versions lacked agility, constrained by an older paradigm.

-This fourth version of `PROFESS` is completely new, although it draws on the innovations of earlier releases.
-Its main features are implemented in modern C++ code, compiled into a library.
-Deep access from both Python and Julia is enabled by `pybind11` and `CxxWrap.jl`, respectively.
-This structure, without sacrificing performance, facilitates rapid scripting of common tasks, as well as frictionless partnerships with complementary tools.
-Benefits include:

-* _Interoperability_.
-Over the past decade, Python and (to a lesser extent) Julia have emerged as essential "glue languages."
-For example, the Atomic Simulation Environment [@larsen_atomic_2017] and Phonopy [@togo_first_2015] are two widely used Python-based tools that, when coupled to a DFT code, provide robust geometry optimizations and many other features.
-As older versions of `PROFESS` were predominantly Fortran code (compiled into a standalone executable), interfaces to such tools were generally brittle and carried an unwelcome maintenance burden.
-The new design, particularly the library interface and scripting modes, eliminates these barriers.

-* _Unit testing_.
-A second clear benefit of the new structure is ease of unit testing.
-Because the C++ classes are individually wrapped and accessible from Python, it is simple to create granular tests of individual components.
-Moreover, such tests can form an overall framework that facilitates continuous integration.

-* _Rapid prototyping_.
-It is often simpler (and less error-prone) to develop and test extensions in a scripting language, before ultimately translating them into compiled code.
-Such hybrid workflows were generally impossible with older versions of `PROFESS`, but are now routine.

-All together, the new `PROFESS` structure improves usability and facilitates rapid development, while retaining the advantages of compiled code.
-For example, recent work using orbital-free DFT for crystal structure prediction with random structure searching would not have been possible with earlier `PROFESS` releases.

-# Brief background
+# Background

-As authorized by the foundational theorems of DFT [@hohenberg_inhomogeneous_1964; @kohn_self-consistent_1965], `PROFESS` finds the ground state energy, $E_0$, of a many-electron system by solving a minimization problem,
+Using the foundational theorems of density functional theory (DFT) [@hohenberg_inhomogeneous_1964; @kohn_self-consistent_1965], `PROFESS` finds the ground state energy, $E_0$, of a many-electron system by solving a minimization problem,
 \begin{equation} \label{eq:E0}
 E_0 = \min_n E[n].
 \end{equation}